WHO PAYS MEDICAL BILLS AFTER A CAR ACCIDENT IN FLORIDA?

 PIP insurance is primary insurance.
 So if you are in a wreck and go to the Emergency Room the hospital is going to bill your PIP insurance first, before looking for other sources of insurance (see below).

 The nice thing about PIP insurance is that it does not just cover the person who is listed as a driver on the policy.
 It also covers family members that live in the house.
-So for example, a pedestrian injured in a collision with a motor vehicle can look to other member of their household to see if PIP coverage will step in for their medical bills.
+So for example, a pedestrian injured in a collision with a motor vehicle can look to other members of their household to see if PIP coverage will step in for their medical bills after a car accident.

 PIP insurance has been a staple in Florida since the 1970s.
 However, lawmakers have been discussing disbanding PIP in recent years.